Sports agent: Description

 Sports agents act as intermediaries between athletes and sports organizations, handling contract negotiations, sponsorships, and related business affairs.

 Larger firms such as Creative Artists Agency, Roc Nation Sports, and Octagon may also manage brand partnerships, licensing deals, and media relations for clients.

 Because professional sports contracts can be complex, many agents have strong backgrounds in law, business, or finance.
 They are expected to understand salary-cap systems, league regulations, and the economics of sports labor markets.

 Agents typically represent multiple clients at once and may begin advising athletes while they are still amateurs or college players, in compliance with relevant league or state rules.

 Regulation

 In the United States, the conduct of sports agents is governed through both state law and league certification systems.
 Most states have enacted the Uniform Athlete Agents Act (UAAA), which requires registration, disclosure of fees, and written contracts between agents and athletes.

 Professional players’ associations such as the National Football League Players Association and National Basketball Players Association require certification before an agent can negotiate player contracts.

+FIFA regulations

+FIFA's Regulations on Working with Intermediaries, introduced in 2015, banned third-party ownership of players' economic rights and established a framework for the registration and disclosure of intermediary activity.
+National associations were required to publish data on agent fees and transactions on an annual basis.
+The Football Association in England publishes annual agent fee and transaction data across the Premier League, English Football League, National League System and FA Women's Super League.